Work based on MUSE observations should cite the paper Bacon et al., SPIE 7735, 7 (2010).

 |n||On request||Night||High-precision wavelength solution|

-(b) The default is to obtain one exposure per lamp for each of the Ne, Xe, and HgCd lamps.
+(b) The default is to obtain five exposure per lamp for each of the Ne, Xe, and HgCd lamps.
+Every 90 days we take 15 frames per lamp to obtain the Line Spread Function (LSF).

 The table below gives the instrumental overheads that can be used for the proposal preparation phase.